Add WordPress SSL and Move from HTTP to HTTPS

 If you find other errors in the developer tools’ console at this point, it indicates that these mixed content errors are in the WordPress theme or plugin files, usually as hardcoded strings, and could not be replaced by the search & replace plugin in the database.

-It’s worth noting that a decent WordPress theme or plugin that follows WordPress coding standards usually won’t cause such problems, so if you still get such mixed content errors, think about if you did some manual changes in the code.
-Suppose that’s the case you need to get into this and change all occurrences of http:// to https:// in the code base of the specific plugin or theme file.
+It’s worth noting that a decent WordPress theme or plugin that follows WordPress coding standards usually won’t cause such problems, so if you still get such mixed content errors, consider if you did some manual changes in the code.
+If that’s the case, you need to get into this and change all occurrences of http:// to https:// in the code base of the specific plugin or theme file.

 Create a Secure Troubleshooting Environment with WP STAGING

-Install and activate the plugin from the plugin repository.
+Install and activate the plugin from the repository.
+In WP Staging, go to Staging Sites and click Create Staging Site.

 After activation, go to Settings > SSL.
 The plugin automatically recognizes your https connection and fixes mixed content errors.
 The plug-in uses the output buffer technique.
 This technique can negatively affect the performance and speed of your WordPress site, as it replaces the HTTP content when your site is loaded.
 This effect only occurs when the first page loads and should be minimal if you use a caching plugin.

-While the plugin says you can disable it without any problems, that statement is not 100% accurate.
-You have to leave the plugin active at all times, as deactivating the plugin will lead to errors with mixed content again.
-So this is only a temporary solution.
+While the plugin says you can disable it without problems, that statement is not 100% accurate.
+You have to leave the plugin active at all times, as deactivating it will lead to errors with mixed content again.
+So, this is only a temporary solution.

 Return to your staging site.
 Try to fix the problem by viewing and editing the error messages from the Google developer tools console.
 If this does not work, change the WordPress theme and check whether the error message still appears.
-If that doesn’t help, deactivate all plugins on the staging site, activate plugin by plugin and check when the error message appears again.
+If that doesn’t help, deactivate all plugins on the staging site, activate them plugin by plugin, and check when the error message reappears.

 After you have fixed the errors, repeat the same steps on your production site.